acgodson/mortystack/docs/content/docs/shops/index.md

 #### Hosting Blockchain enabled catalogs on MortyStack

-## Custom Shops with Subdomain Domains
+## Custom Shops with unique Subdomain

 Morty Wallet introduces the capability for users to create custom shops with dedicated subdomain names.
 This feature empowers users to host their catalog items, whether they are NFTs or real-world goods, and seamlessly integrate Morty's inbuilt checkout.